acbg/mycv/index.md

 Big-picture thinker and goal-oriented phycisist with over 15 years of experience in semiconductor Physics, optoelectronic devices and data analysis, and more recently in patent drafting and prosecution.
-Strong foundation in Python programming, statistical modeling, and data-driven decision-making.
+Strong foundation in Python programming and statistical modeling.
 Fascinated by the intersection of Physics, Mathematics and Technology.
-Eternal learner with a deep interest in quantum computing, photonics, education, project management and algorithm development.
+Eternal learner with a deep interest in quantum computing, semiconductors, photonics, education, project management and algorithm development.
-Continuously upgrading my knowledge through coursework in different topics, especially in Quantum Computation.
+Continuously upgrading my knowledge through coursework in different topics, lately especially in Quantum Computation.
-Committed to help advance the quantum computing revolution.

 ## Professional Experience